DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

-\paragraph{Information Sufficiency} This dimension assesses whether the information required to answer the request has been adequately secured and presented in terms of quantity and scope.
-Source Support evaluates whether verifiable evidence or reliable sources are provided to support claims that require external evidence.
-Information evaluates whether reliable facts and claims are sufficiently presented.
-Citations evaluate whether sufficient citations are made at necessary points.
-References are evaluated to determine whether the number of actually used references reaches an appropriate level.
+\paragraph{Information Sufficiency} Information Sufficiency assesses whether the information required to answer the request has been adequately secured and presented in terms of quantity and scope.
+Evidence Coverage evaluates whether verifiable evidence or reliable sources are provided to support claims that require external evidence.
+Claim Amount evaluates whether reliable facts and claims are sufficiently presented.
+Citation Amount evaluates whether sufficient citations are made at necessary points.
+Reference Amount is evaluated to determine whether the number of actually used references reaches an appropriate level.

-\paragraph{Information Integrity} This dimension assesses the factuality of the external information used in the report and the reliability and diversity of the citations/sources supporting it.
+\paragraph{Information Integrity} Information Integrity assesses the factuality of the external information used in the report and the reliability and diversity of the citations/sources supporting it.
 Claim Factuality measures the proportion of verifiable claims that are determined to be factual.
-Citation Validity measures the proportion of citations that actually support the claim among citations attached to each claim.
-Reference Accuracy measures the proportion of sources that correctly support the argument among the presented/used references.
+Citation Support measures the proportion of citations that actually support the claim among citations attached to each claim.
+Reference Support measures the proportion of sources that correctly support the argument among the presented/used references.
 Reference Quality assesses whether the sources used are reproducible and reliable.
 Reference Diversity assesses whether the evidence maintains a sufficient level of source diversity without becoming overly concentrated on a few documents.